Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 #colbreak()
 === Techniques
 Magick is divided into  Techniques by mages, each Technique describes broad kinds of effects a Mage can produce.
-You unlock more Techniques as your Sphere increases:
+You unlock more Techniques as your Sphere rating increases:

 ==== Initiate #d6
 - _*Compelling*_ - subtle and minor influence of targets that could have occurred naturally.
-- _*Unveiling*_ - uncovering information about an effect target.
+- _*Unveiling*_ - uncovering information about a target of magick.

 ==== Apprentice #d8
 - _*Ruling*_ - control of effect targets without altering their properties and abilities.